Wednesday, September 25, 2024

 1. Massachusetts Can Be a National Leader in Educational Assessment

 The MCAS graduation exam requirement was created as part of 1993 Education Reform Act in Massachusetts.
 This law was the result of a lawsuit by parents over unfair education funding, but became essentially a "grand bargain" between those politicians who wanted more education funding and those who wanted more accountability (which was not what the parents were demanding).
 However, the MCAS exam has also been part of a long history of standardized testing in the United States that is intertwined with racism and classism (often being used to justify segregation or economic policies that favored the wealthy in the 20th century).
 The Board of Elementary and Secondary Education (whose members mostly come from predominately white and wealthy communities) recently raised the MCAS score needed for graduation, which has meant that a larger number of students will be ineligible to earn a diploma.
 Question 2 would undo the punitive testing aspect of the Education Reform Act, while keeping the other parts that have improved schools in Massachusetts.
 And, we certainly have a lot to be proud of in Massachusetts, as our students are top in the nation in student achievement.
-But, don't be fooled by the opposition that claims this is because of a high-stakes graduation exam, which had nothing to do with it (rather, these improvements were probably despite it).
+But, don't be fooled by the opposition that claims this is because of a high-stakes graduation exam, which had nothing to do with it (rather, these improvements were probably despite it); only one other state in the top ten on NAEP has an exit exam, New Jersey, and there is a movement to get rid of their graduation exam there as well).

 Yet, while Massachusetts may be a leader in student test scores, it has not been a leader in assessment and continues to use outdated assessment practices.
 Since the MCAS is high stakes, the state has continued to be cautious in making any major changes since it was first implemented in the early 2000s.
 Yet, a consortium of researchers and educators has been working on alternative assessments that could potentially replace the current MCAS exam and would offer teachers and schools much more meaningful data than a one-time basic assessment.
 The end of the MCAS graduation requirement would free up the Department of Elementary and Secondary Education to also take bold steps and create a real "next generation" MCAS assessment that could have more focus on critical thinking and problem solving, or use potential performance-based assessments, giving schools much more valuable tools (without preventing students from receiving a diploma).
 This is not possible while the MCAS exam continues to serve multiple purposes, including as a graduation exam.